NavigationContentFooter

 • On Windows computers, you can create the tunnel by using PuTTY:

-• Open PuTTY, enter your server IP address in the hostname and SSH port.
+• Open PuTTY, and enter your server IP address in the hostname and SSH port.
 Or, if you already have your server session set up and saved, just load the existing session.

 • Go to Connection > SSH > Tunnels.